HISTORY

 The governing structure of LUMCON has fluctuated through the years.
 Boesch originally reported to a 13-member advisory board (with seats filled by consortium university department heads and faculty) and the Board of Regents.
 Other Executive Directors reported to member-university presidents, Vice Chancellors, and Vice Presidents of Research.
 In 2016, legislation was passed that placed LUMCON directly under the Louisiana Board of Regents.

 In 2016, LUMCON hired its current Executive Director, Dr. Craig McClain.
-Operating under a new strategic plan, McClain is overseeing LUMCON through a growth phase that will more fully realize LUMCON’s mission to CONNECT universities through stronger partnerships, ENRICH the community through education and outreach initiatives, and TRANSFORM the fields of marine science and conservation in impactful, meaningful, and profound ways.
+Operating under a new strategic plan, McClain oversaw LUMCON through a growth phase that will more fully realize LUMCON’s mission through more connection to the consortium members and community partnerships.

-LUMCON continues to strengthen the ties between Consortium-member institutions by bolstering their research and education programs.
-Infrastructure improvements including new aquaculture facilities, environmental monitoring stations, dive operations, and small vessels alongside overall renovations of the DeFelice Marine Center continue to expand LUMCON’s capacity to support innovative science.
-For example, a remodel of our 100-seat auditorium allows LUMCON to now host scientific meetings and groups tackling the largest marine and conservation science issues.
+During this growth phase, infrastructure improvements including new aquaculture facilities, environmental monitoring stations, dive operations, and small vessels alongside overall renovations of the DeFelice Marine Center continued to expand LUMCON’s capacity to support innovative science.
+A remodel of the auditorium and the outdated distance learning video classroom allows LUMCON to host meetings and groups in-person and remotely.

 LUMCON is well-poised to foster a thriving intellectual community.
-Three new faculty were hired to work at the DeFelice Marine Center in the summer of 2017 and two more faculty hires are planned for 2018 and 2019.
-LUMCON is also increasing its engagement of new and senior researchers at Consortium-member institutions, once again broadening the role it plays in marine science in Louisiana and across the globe.
+New faculty were hired to work at the DeFelice Marine Center in 2017 and 2018.
+LUMCON also increased its engagement of new and senior researchers at Consortium-member institutions, once again broadening its role in marine science in Louisiana and across the globe.

-Education and outreach programs at LUMCON are being realigned and expanded to focus on reaching underrepresented and underserved populations.
-The landscape of Louisiana represents one of considerable diversity and it requires considerable effort to provide opportunities across these diverse populations.
-With Louisiana’s poverty rate (19.6%) well above the national average of 12.4%, LUMCON is creating innovative and dedicated programs, like public events such as Meet the Fleet and deep-learning experiences for students in the Remote Operated Vehicle Workshop, to engage and provide opportunities for these populations.
+Education and outreach programs at LUMCON were realigned and expanded to focus on reaching underrepresented populations within the marine science community.
+Louisiana’s citizenry represents considerable diversity and requires considerable effort to provide opportunities across these diverse populations.
+LUMCON has always strived to create innovative and dedicated programs.
+In 2017, public events such as Meet the Fleet and deep-learning experiences for students in the Remote Operated Vehicle Workshop, to engage and provide opportunities for these populations.
+As a result of the COVID-19 pandemic in 2020, LUMCON increased its digital content and learning opportunities.